-We here at Traveo are offering a 20% discount on all of our packages.
+We here at Traveo are offering discounts on some of our packages.
 This means you can choose to book any excursion right now—be it a small-group adventure, self-drive or a privately guided tour—and come later in the year.
 We offer a variety of authentic experiences in Iceland that are sure to tickle your fancy, and we advise browsing our varied selection of Iceland Holiday Packages.

 If you’re still unsure exactly what-to-do in Iceland, or are having difficulty picturing how you might fill your time here, we encourage you to find out more information through our informative Blogs.
 Within our articles, you are sure to find the perfect selection of activities to suit your vacation needs.

 If, still, you’re hesitant, you can contact us directly and we will tailor-make your trip.